Should You Still Pull Out With A Condom? | Safe Sex Facts

 • Not using condoms consistently during every sexual encounter

-Despite these risks, condoms remain one of the best non-hormonal contraceptive methods because they also protect against STIs.
+Despite these risks, condoms remain one of the best non-hormonal contraceptive methods because they also protect against many STIs.

 Why Some Consider Adding Withdrawal